 Outcome measures: The child abuse programs have served thousands of children and parents since its inception in 2000.
-The CPT has evaluated 2600 children; 35% of the cases were physical abuse evaluations, 32% of the cases sexual abuse, and 30% neglect.
+The CPT has evaluated 2,800 children; 35% of the cases were physical abuse evaluations, 32% of the cases sexual abuse, and 30% neglect.
+Over the past 3 years, we have seen an increase in acute sexual abuse forensic exams from 8 in 2006-2007 to 31 this past year.
 Of the cases reported to the Department of Social Services (DSS), 84% of them are accepted for investigation.
 As a comparison, DSS screens out 40% of countywide referrals.
 As a measure of the improved evaluative process in the ED, appropriate evaluations of infants with fractures are being done more than twice as often as it was prior to the formation of the CPT.

 In the three years prior to the formation of the CPT, 27 infants under 12 months old came to the ED with a fracture, seven (26%) of the infants had a skeletal survey performed.
-In the four subsequent years with the CPT providing services and education to the ED 17/40 (43%) of the infants with fractures had a skeletal survey performed.
-More importantly, in infants under 6 months, the rate of skeletal surveys increased from 35% pre-CPT to 75% since formation (p=.
-02).
+In the four subsequent years with the CPT providing services and education to the ED 17 out of 40 (43%) of the infants with fractures had a skeletal survey performed.
+More importantly, in infants under 6 months, the rate of skeletal surveys increased from 35% pre-CPT to 75% since formation.
 For the parent classes, 475 parents in post-class surveys have answered favorably to the question "I have learned a new skill I will try at home."
 We evaluate the AHT prevention program by monitoring the community for children who have become victims in collaboration with the local children's hospitals and DSS and the overall community rate appears to have fallen to 1 case/year (was 3-5/year prior).
 A more rigorous case-control study funded by the Centers for Disease Control evaluating the program is ongoing.
 Additionally, we have monitored the return rate of signed commitment statements.
 The rate has increased annually from 70% to 95%, showing a statistically significant difference.
-Our results were recently presented at the North American Conference on Shaken Baby Syndrome in 2008.
-Return rates remain consistently in the ninety percentile.
+Our results were presented at the North American Conference on Shaken Baby Syndrome in 2008.
+Return rates remain consistently in the ninetieth percentile.
 Sleep Safety affidavit return rates reached 80% within four months of program start, compared to the four years required for the Shaken Baby Program.
 Result of evaluation - Plans to continue CPT efforts and increase commitment statement signatures.
 The Infant Sleep Safety initiative was modeled after the Shaken Baby Syndrome program due to its success rate.
-Although statistics are not yet available, it has C:\Documents and Settings\aGreene.HSCRC\Local Settings\Temporary Internet Files\Content.Outlook\CDMFC8T2\FSH NARRATIVE FY 09 CBR HSCRC - Final 12-03-09.DOC 4/1/2010 been anecdotally noted that deaths related to Shaken Baby Syndrome and co-sleeping presenting in the Emergency Room have decreased significantly in 2009.
+Although statistics are not yet available, it has been anecdotally noted that deaths related to Shaken Baby Syndrome and co-sleeping presenting in the Emergency Room have decreased significantly in FY2010.